Trams in Bremen

 The Bremen tramway network (Straßenbahnnetz Bremen) is a network of tramways forming part of the public transport system in Bremen, Germany.
 The network is currently operated by Bremer Straßenbahn AG (BSAG; Bremen Tramways Company Ltd.), and integrated in the Verkehrsverbund Bremen/Niedersachsen (VBN; Bremen/Lower Saxony Transport Association).
-As of 2024, the network had 7 lines, extending over 114.6 km of route (up from 110.6 km of route in 2011).
+As of 2024, the network had eight lines, extending over 114.6 km of route (up from 110.6 km of route in 2011).
+Several sections have been brought to light rail standard, including viaducts, especially on the lines to Osterholz, Arsten and Huchting.
+These are also referred to as rapid tram lines.

 Lines

 The lines with the suffix "S" (e.g. line 1S) are express lines, which do not stop at every station.
 Line 3S was discontinued in 2014 because of lack of available trams.

 History

 Horse tramway

 On 28 March 1876 the Aktiengesellschaft Bremer Pferdebahn was founded.
 The enterprise opened a horse tramway line from Herdentor to Vahrster Brücke on 4 June 1876, extending the line to Horn in 1877.
 In 1883, the extension from Herdentor to the stock exchange in the city centre was opened.